gitaunjunge4/phase3wk1codechallenge/README.md

 2. positve_numbers.py

 This file has a function that takes three integers a, b, and c as arguments, and returns True if exactly two of of the three integers are positive numbers (greater than zero), and False - otherwise.
+Essentially the count should strictly equal 2 since only 2 numbers should be > 0

 3. consonant_value.py